aldo-vim/ambspwm/xorg/README.md

          - `/etc/X11/xorg.conf`

-3. The _xorgfedora_ image is use by the bspwmfedora image for configuration
+3. The _xorgfedora_ docker image is use by the [bspwmfedora docker image](../bspwm/README.md) for configuration